astral-sh/ty/docs/features/language-server.md

 - **Go to Type Definition**: Navigate to the type of a symbol.
 For example, this takes you to the class `Person` when invoked on a variable `user: Person`.
 - **Find all references**: Find every usage of a function, class, or variable across your entire workspace.
-- **Document and workspace symbols**: See an outline of or search through symbols in the current file, or across your entire workspace.
+- **Document and workspace symbols**: See an outline of symbols in the current file, or search through symbols across your entire workspace.

 ## Code completions